52nd SFS, EOD members tested during readiness exercise

-U.S. Air Force Tech.
-Sgt.
-Stephanie Gillie, 52nd Security Forces Squadron flight sergeant, communicates with Airmen from her squadron about a suspicious package as part of Exercise AGILE SABRE on Spangdahlem Air Base, Germany, March 25, 2021.
-The exercise, which began March 22, tested base Airmen on a wide range of different response techniques and procedures to improve overall base readiness.
+U.S. Air Force Senior Airman Stephen Maloy, 52nd Civil Engineer Squadron Explosive Ordnance Disposal technician, guides a U.S. Air Force Andros F-6 robot out of the EOD response vehicle to inspect a suspicious package during Exercise AGILE SABRE on Spangdahlem Air Base, Germany, March 25, 2021.
+EOD technicians use the robot’s array of cameras and sensors to view potential explosive objects from a safe range.
 (U.S. Air Force photo by Tech.
 Sgt.
 Maeson L. Elleman)

 |Date Taken: